 From the Citrix Cloud console, install a Cloud Connector on each VM.
 Make sure the Cloud Connectors are in the same resource location that was created earlier.
 Follow the guidance in:

-From the Citrix Virtual Apps and Desktops Standard for Azure Manage console, repeat the catalog creation process.
+From the Manage > Quick Deploy dashboard in the service, repeat the catalog creation process.
 When the catalog is created, it uses the resource location and Cloud Connectors you created in the preceding steps.

 In this article